rjsabia/redux_meme_generator/README.md

 ==============

-The Meme Generator was built to be simple and fun, and in my opinion, boithing allows you to do this easier than using REACT.
+The Meme Generator was built to be simple and fun, and in my opinion, nothing allows you to do this easier than using REACT.
 However I have to give a huge shoutout for the free version of imgflip.com API.
 This API allows access to a free database of hundreds of images just awaiting to be memeafied (yes I made that word up).
-To use, simple add your own text to one or both of the input boxes at the top of the page.
+To use, simply add your own text to one or both of the input boxes at the top of the page.
 The input boxes are labeled top and bottom to specify where you want the meme text to appear.